SachinKalsi/blog/category/ml/_posts/2018-08-20-top-8-metrices-to-measure-performance-of-models.md

 In Confusion matrix we have 4 numbers, how one will know which one is important?
 Well, it depends on the dataset.

 __Example__: If the dataset is cancer detection/credit card fraud detection, then we want high TPR and very less or 0 FNR.

+<p class='note'>Cons</p>

+1. __Can not take probability scores__: Confusion matrix don't take probability scores into consideration.
+It will just consider the predicted Y values.

+## Precision, Recall, F1 score